 The opinions on this issue are technically correct but they reflect the tendency of some courts and disciplinary agencies to over-regulate lawyers on advertising issues.
 I’m not aware of any actual instances in which consumers were misled by a law firm name.
 The use of “& Associates” is not likely any more misleading than law firm names that include dead or retired partners in their names.
 Sometimes law firms expand and contract.
 They should not have to worry about changing their firm name when the composition of the firm temporarily changes.

-As new fish we wanted to err on the side of caution.
+As new fish, we wanted to err on the side of caution.
 So “Attorneys at Law” it is.

-State Regulations on Entity Names
+State Regulations on Law Firm Names

 Read the next post in this series: "Three Questions I Answered Before Starting a Firm."